shsamyam/shsamyam.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate in the [Department of Agricultural and Applied Economics](https://agecon.uga.edu/) at the [University of Georgia](https://uga.edu).
-My research lies at the intersections of agricultural, labor, and regional economics.
-I am interested in topics related to U.S. farm labor, local labor market dynamics, firm entry and exit, and the causes and effects of (im)migration shocks.
+My research overlaps agricultural, labor, and public economics.
+I am interested in topics related to U.S. agricultural labor and the causes and effects of (im)migration shocks.

 [Curriculum Vitae](https://shsamyam.github.io/files/CV.pdf)